Harald Grenske

-His widow, Åsta, promptly gave birth to a son, Olaf Haraldsson, later Olaf II of Norway and patron saint of the nation. Åsta subsequently remarried to Sigurd Syr, the king of Ringerike.
+Harald's widow, Åsta, promptly gave birth to a son, Olaf Haraldsson, later king of Norway and patron saint of the nation. Åsta subsequently remarried to Sigurd Syr, the king of Ringerike.

-No contemporary sources said anything about Harold, and the sagas only mention him in connection with St. Olaf's history.
+No contemporary sources said anything about Harald, and the sagas only mention him in connection with St. Olaf's history.
 According to Snorri Sturluson in Olav Trygvasons saga, he was a king of Vingulmark, Vestfold and Agder.
 Recent scholarship has questioned the historicity of Harald.